jhkim0911/jhkim0911.github.io/index.md

 Hello, my name is Junho Kim.
 I am a Postdoctoral Researcher at the University of Illinois Urbana-Champaign (UIUC) in the Rehg Lab, led by Prof. James M. Rehg.
 I received my Ph.D. in Electrical Engineering from KAIST, where I worked in the Image and Video Systems Lab under the supervision of Prof. Yong Man Ro.
 My research interests include large vision-language models, robustness & safety, explainable AI, and causal inference.

-<span style="color: green;">**Contact me for collaboration opportunities**</span> - I am always open to discussing research collaborations, industry partnerships, and new projects.
+<span style="color: green !important;">**Contact me for collaboration opportunities**</span> - I am always open to discussing research collaborations, industry partnerships, and new projects.
 Feel free to reach out if you're interested in working together!

 ## <u>Research Interests</u>